-The best garden is one, which engages all you five basic senses – sight, sound, taste, touch, and smell.
+The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

-When setting up a garden, most of us do consider adding plants which offer a variety of colors and textures and also attract birds and butterflies.
+When setting up a garden, most of us consider adding plants that offer a variety of colors and textures and attract birds and butterflies.

 But, we often tend to overlook the smell.

-Fragrance not only enhances the appeal of your garden by adding another layer of richness to it, but it also makes your outdoor time a lot more pleasant.
+Fragrance not only enhances the appeal of your garden by adding another layer of richness to it but also makes your outdoor time a lot more pleasant.

-To help you set up a garden which continues to fill the air in your home with
+To help you set up a garden that continues to fill the air in your home with

-Pro Tip: Plant several of these flowering plants to have your garden full of aromatic blooms throughout the year.
+Pro Tip: Plant several of these fragrant annuals to have your garden full of aromatic blooms throughout the year.

 For Spring Fragrance

-Spring flowering is the only thing which keeps gardeners motivated to continue to take care of their plants during the cold, dark, and gloomy winter days.
+Spring flowering is the only thing that keeps gardeners motivated to continue caring for their plants during the cold, dark, and gloomy winter days.

 The pleasure of seeing your plants coming to life again, followed by the emergence of beautiful fragrant flowers, is simply priceless.

-Here are the best flowering annual plants to add a burst of spring color and fragrance to your garden:
+Here are the best fragrant annuals to add a burst of spring color and fragrance to your garden: